IBM/personal-wealth-portfolio-mgt-bot/README.md

   * Set the TWILIO_AUTH_TOKEN variable
   * Set the TWILIO_NUMBER variable

-If you clicked the "deploy to Bluemix" button, save the new values and restart the application in Bluemix, watch the logs for errors.
+If you clicked the "Deploy to Bluemix" button, save the new values and restart the application in IBM Cloud, watch the logs for errors.

 In order to have Twilio listen to the local port (:3000), you need to set up a tunnel a webhook.
 You can use the tool *ngrok* https://ngrok.com/.
 Go ahead and download ngrok.
 Open a terminal window and start ngrok by using the command: